Industry Analysis Framework: The 5-Forces Method for Market Assessment

 What Is Porter's Five Forces Framework?

-Porter's Five Forces examines external forces that affect how companies compete.
+Porter's Five Forces examines external forces that affect companies compete.
 It helps you understand how hard your market will be.
-Michael E. Porter from Harvard Business School created this tool in 1979.
+Academic research created this tool in 1979.
 It looks at five key areas that affect profit.
 But what exactly makes this system so useful for business planning?

 The Five Forces Explained